 Heyford station building is a typical early Great Western Railway design, based on Brunel’s design for the station at Box.
 These early stations feature a recessed section on the platform side, a substantial booking office porch and a canopy running all around the building.
 The cast canopy brackets are attractive items of Victorian ironwork and were capped with a lion's head mask filling the depth of the valance.
 Such buildings featured at Aynho, Kidlington and Heyford and also at Clynderwen in Wales.

-Heyford station was opened with the Great Western Railway's Oxford-Banbury line, on 2 September 1850 together with similar stations at Aynho and Kidlington.
-Substantial stone buildings were completed in 1852 with the main building on the down platform and a smaller one on the up side.
+Heyford station was opened with the Great Western Railway's Oxford-Banbury line, on 2 September 1850.
+Substantial stone buildings were completed at Heyford in March 1854 with the main building on the down platform and a smaller one on the up side.
+Similar buildings were erected at Aynho and Kidlington in the following year or so.

 Although the station remains open, British Rail removed the canopy and the building stood derelict for a while in 1978/9 until it was let to a firm of motor parts factors.